ika-rwth-aachen/mqtt_client/README.md

 ### ROS

 The *mqtt_client* is able to bridge ROS messages of arbitrary message type to an MQTT broker.
-To this end, it needs to employ generic ROS subscribers and publishers, which only take shape at runtime.
+In addition, it is able to exchange arbitrary ROS messages with non-ROS-based devices, using JSON interpretations of ROS messages.
+To this end, it needs to employ generic ROS subscribers, publishers, and JSON parsers, which only take shape at runtime.

-These generic ROS subscribers and publishers are realized through [topic_tools::ShapeShifter](http://docs.ros.org/diamondback/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html).
+The generic JSON parser is realized through the updated version of [RosMsgParser::Parser](https://github.com/ahmad-ra/ros_msg_parser/tree/master), and the generic ROS subscribers and publishers are realized through [topic_tools::ShapeShifter](http://docs.ros.org/diamondback/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html).
 For each pair of `ros_topic` and `mqtt_topic` specified under `bridge/ros2mqtt/`, a ROS subscriber is setup with the following callback signature:

 ```cpp
 void ros2mqtt(topic_tools::ShapeShifter::ConstPtr&, std::string&)
 ```

 Inside the callback, the generic messages received on the `ros_topic` are serialized using [ros::serialization](http://wiki.ros.org/roscpp/Overview/MessagesSerializationAndAdaptingTypes).
-The serialized form is then ready to be sent to the MQTT broker on the specified `mqtt_topic`.
+The serialized form is then either sent to the MQTT broker on the specified `mqtt_topic`, or transformed into a serialized JSON representation of the ROS message using [RosMsgParser::Parser::deserializeIntoJson](https://github.com/ahmad-ra/ros_msg_parser/blob/master/include/ros_msg_parser/ros_parser.hpp#L159C10-L159C29) before sending through `mqtt_topic`.

 Upon retrieval of an MQTT message, it is republished as a ROS message on the ROS network.
 To this end, [topic_tools::ShapeShifter::morph](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#a2b74b522fb49dac05d48f466b6b87d2d) is used to have the ShapeShifter publisher take the shape of the specific ROS message type.

+If the recieved MQTT message is in JSON format, it is converted to a serialized ROS message using [RosMsgParser::Parser::serializeFromJson](https://github.com/ahmad-ra/ros_msg_parser/blob/master/include/ros_msg_parser/ros_parser.hpp#L164C10-L164C27)

 The required metainformation on the ROS message type can however only be extracted in the ROS subscriber callback of the publishing *mqtt_client* with calls to [topic_tools::ShapeShifter::getMD5Sum](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#af05fbf42757658e4c6a0f99ff72f7daa), [topic_tools::ShapeShifter::getDataType](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#a9d57b2285213fda5e878ce7ebc42f0fb), and [topic_tools::ShapeShifter::getMessageDefinition](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#a503af7234eeba0ccefca64c4d0cc1df0).
 These attributes are wrapped in a ROS message of custom type [mqtt_client::RosMsgType](mqtt_client_interfaces/msg/RosMsgType.msg), serialized using [ros::serialization](http://wiki.ros.org/roscpp/Overview/MessagesSerializationAndAdaptingTypes) and also shared via the MQTT broker on a special topic.

-When an *mqtt_client* receives such ROS message type metainformation, it configures the corresponding ROS ShapeShifter publisher using [topic_tools::ShapeShifter::morph](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#a2b74b522fb49dac05d48f466b6b87d2d).
+When an *mqtt_client* receives such ROS message type metainformation, it configures the corresponding ROS ShapeShifter publisher using [topic_tools::ShapeShifter::morph](http://docs.ros.org/indigo/api/topic_tools/html/classtopic__tools_1_1ShapeShifter.html#a2b74b522fb49dac05d48f466b6b87d2d), as well as instantiates a [RosMsgParser::Parser](https://github.com/ahmad-ra/ros_msg_parser/tree/master) object that matched the metainformation.

 The *mqtt_client* also provides functionality to measure the latency of transferring a ROS message via an MQTT broker back to ROS.
 To this end, the sending client injects the current timestamp into the MQTT message.
 The receiving client can then compute the latency between message reception time and the injected timestamp.
 The information about whether a timestamp is injected is also included in the custom [mqtt_client::RosMsgType](mqtt_client_interfaces/msg/RosMsgType.msg) message that is sent before.
 The actual `std::vector<uint8>` message payload takes on one of the following forms: